Cleeves Cove: Excavations

 Smith started in January 1883, working at night, with six volunteers, removing and sifting through 300 tons of deposits over a period of six months.
 He organised a trip on the Clyde as a reward to his helpers.
 He recorded his work in several journals and books, producing a map and giving names to some of the features and entrances.

 During his excavations John Smith unearthed a number of man-made objects such as a flint knife, spindle-whorl, bone spoon, bronze finger-rings, a stag's horn handle, spear heads, parts of a bridle, an iron battle-axe and a cut-glass emerald.
 Various bones were found, including those of beaver, sheep, hare, rabbit, cat, rat, dog, weasel, pheasant, partridge, duck, goat, ox, pig and goose.
 The seeds of fourteen species of plants were found, but none were from edible cereals.

 Human and animal occupants

 Charcoal deposits were found, suggesting that fires had been lit within.
 The evidence suggests that the caves were used at some point by humans for either temporary shelter, refuge at times of crisis or both.
 Dobie records that the cave system was used as a refuge for the local Covenanters during the times of their persecution by the government of Charles II (1630–85) and Paterson confirms this, indicating that the Statistical Account of Ayrshire, written by the local ministers, was his source.
 Cummell records that the Covenanters held Conventicles in the glen.

-The cave system has unsurprisingly been the haunt of foxes, bats, cave spiders, moths, and other animals.
+The cave system has been the haunt of foxes, bats, cave spiders, moths, and other animals.